ADRIELBSAD482/femicide-canada/Background.md

 # Background: Femicide in Women and Children in Canada

+This project explores patterns of femicide in Canada using data visualization and exploratory analysis.

 ## Problem Context and Importance

 Femicide, the gender-based killing of women and girls, is a critical issue in Canada.
 Despite being a country with relatively low homicide rates, Canada continues to see alarming levels of femicide, particularly among Indigenous women and children (Canadian Femicide Observatory for Justice and Accountability [CFOJA], 2022).
 Femicide is a manifestation of systemic gender inequality, deeply rooted in patriarchal structures that perpetuate violence against women (DeKeseredy, Hall-Sanchez, Nolan, & Rennison, 2021).